 LinkedIn is a social networking website like Instagram.
 However, unlike Instagram, where the focus is on play, on LinkedIn, the focus is on work.
 Instead of being a social network in the traditional sense of the term, it is a professional network.
+It is important then to polish your LinkedIn profile if you want people in your industry to take notice.

 While Facebook makes it hard to find people and it is all over the place in a demographical sense, and Twitter lacks profile depth, LinkedIn standardizes the information that users have entered into predefined categories like “Summary”, “Company”, “Education”, and so on.